Welcome to ASPIN's Community Health Worker and Certified Recovery Specialist Training and Certification Program!

 The CHW is a frontline public health worker who is a trusted member of and/or has an unusually close understanding of the community served.
 This trusting relationship enables the CHW to serve as a liaison/link/intermediary between health/social services and the community to facilitate access to services and improve the quality and cultural competence or service delivery.
 (American Public Health Association)

-The CRS is a person in recovery from a mental health or addiction related disorder.
-The CRS provides peer support services, serves as a consumer advocate, provides consumer information and peer support for consumers in emergency, outpatient, or inpatient settings.
+The CHW/CRS is a person in recovery from a mental health or addiction related disorder.
+The CHW/CRS provides peer support services, serves as a consumer advocate, provides consumer information and peer support for consumers in emergency, outpatient, inpatient, or forensic settings.

 - Must be at least 18 years old